saurabhparekh94/Achievement-First/README.md

 # Achievement-First
+The program will return the public repositories for a given username

+# Install
 install pyhithub in order to connect to github using command

 pip install PyGithub

+# Execute
 To run the program execute the following command.

 'python get_publicrepository.py username'